 Notes: Do Visibility toolbar > 'Show Model in Mechanism' to view the Ball.
 Typically, make the radius symbol of the Ball-Joint to be 1.25 <> 1.4x the symbol for the radius of the Connecting-Part.

-Enter the distance to the center of the Ball-Joint from the Mechanism Plane.
+The distance [±] to move the Ball-Joint along the Z-axis from the Mechanism Plane.

 Why do you need this parameter?
 See Ball-Joint configurations